antimof/UxPlay/README.md

 to see if that is the problem, or get three consecutive network ports, starting at port n, all three in the range 1024-65535, opened  for both tcp and udp, and use "uxplay -p n" (or open UDP 6000, 6001, 6011 TCP 7000,7001,7100 and use "uxplay -p").

+Stalling after "Initialize server socket(s)", with the server showing as available on the iPad/iPhone, is almost certainly a firewall problem: one user was unaware that _two_ firewalls (ufw and firewalld) were both active  on their system.

 Try "uxplay -d " (debug log option)  to see what is happening.
 If you use an nVidia graphics card, make sure that the gstreamer1.0-vaapi